Patan Hospital

 16 June, 2006 (Province Hospital Janakpur)

-• After the death of the patient during the treatment, relatives attacked the doctor working in the hospital and the hospital in Janakpu Regional Hospital.
+• After the death of the patient during the treatment, relatives attacked the doctor working in the hospital and the hospital in Janakpur Regional Hospital.
 After the death of a seriously injured patient in the accident during treatment, the medical superintendent working in the hospital and other health-impaired persons were assaulted and the hospital vandalized.

 28 August, 2006 (NAMS, Bir Hospital)